DVSB/package/docs/benchmark.md

 # Benchmark

   *2013/03/26*
-  - tested on 286MB website (1480 markdown files)
+  - tested on 8,5MB website (2000 markdown 4KB files)
-  -
+  - it takes to generate 4120ms